 Don’t mess with our Messiah.

-The second psalm, Lammá ragšú goyím/“For what reason rage the nations?”
+The second psalm in our bibles, Lammá ragšú goyím/“For what reason rage the nations?”
 (Latin, Quare fremuerunt gentes) is considered a Messianic psalm ’cause it’s about Israel’s king, and one of the king’s titles is of course Messiah.
 And it’s considered a Messianic prophecy ’cause Jesus is Messiah, so Christians are gonna look for ways in which it gets fulfilled in the present day—kinda like the apostles did when they quoted it.

-against the Lord and against his Messiah.’
+against the Lord and against his Christ.’
 Ps 2.1-2

 After all, if the psalmist (who’s not identified, though you notice the apostles figured it was David) was speaking of Herod, Pilate, and the head priests conspiring against Jesus, it sure does look like the first lines of this psalm.